 Our school-wide systems of support include proactive strategies for defining, teaching, and supporting appropriate student behaviors to create positive school environments for learning.
-Students are taught about the different brain states.
-The goal is to promote positive behavioral habits and help students gain an understanding of what behavior is being communicated.
+Students may be recognized for appropriate behavior with incentive tickets that lead to rewards, intended to promote positive behavioral habits.
+In addition to rewarding good behavior, being conscious of the brain science and understanding what behavior is communicating, is something staff focus on actively monitoring.